SC4000 - Introduction to Criminological Theory (2022/23)

 The module aims to:

-- Examine the emergence and development of criminological theory
+1. Examine the emergence and development of criminological theory

-- Examine the different ways in which different criminological traditions theorise crime and its social control
+2. Examine the different ways in which different criminological traditions theorise crime and its social control

-- Examine how the assumptions which underpin different traditions provide for different strategies of intervention and control
+3. Examine how the assumptions which underpin different traditions provide for different strategies of intervention and control

-- Develop students’ learning and transferable skills in preparation for modules at levels 5 and 6.
+4. Develop students’ learning and transferable skills in preparation for modules at levels 5 and 6.

 To facilitate the learning process students are provided with a regularly updated Blackboard page upon which study resources are located including relevant publications and hyperlinks to relevant web-based resources.

-In addition to formal lectures and seminars contact time is used as an opportunity to develop reflexive learning through engaging students in a range of exploratory and research-based activities; studentsevaluate their own practice in relation to their personal development.
+In addition to formal lectures and seminars contact time is used as an opportunity to develop reflexive learning through engaging students in a range of exploratory and research-based activities; students evaluate their own practice in relation to their personal development.
 A session is set aside in the final week for students to reflect upon what they have learned.

 Students are expected to engage in approximately 6 hours per week of self-directed study and writing.